 Presentations (15 minutes each) will take place during Week 15, the last week of classes.
-A hard copy of a near-final draft of your paper and of your slides should be made available to the instructor and TA at the time of the presentation.
+An electronic copy of your paper should be submitted the evening before your presentation, and a hard copy of your paper and of your slides should be made available to the instructor and TA at the time of the presentation.

 As a general resource, you can check for topics and references in: